-The methodology to stabilize the loop consists in placing two zeroes to compensate the effect of the LC double pole, thereby increasing phase margin; then to place one pole in the origin to minimize the DC error on the regulated output voltage; finally to place other poles far from the zero dB frequency.
+The methodology to stabilize the loop consists of placing two zeros to compensate the effect of the LC double pole, therefore increasing phase margin; then to place one pole in the origin to minimize the DC error on regulated output voltage; finally, to place other poles far from the zero dB frequency.

-If the equivalent series resistance (ESR) of the output capacitor introduces a zero with a frequency higher than the desired bandwidth (that is: $2\pi ESR C{OUT} < 1$ / BW), the Type III compensation network is needed.
-Multi-layer ceramic capacitors (MLCC) have very low ESR (< 1 m $\Omega$ ), with very high frequency zero, so a Type III network is adopted to compensate the loop.
+If the equivalent series resistance (ESR) of the output capacitor introduces a zero with a frequency higher than the desired bandwidth (that is: $2\pi ESR C{OUT} < 1 / BW$), the Type III compensation network is needed.
+Multi-layer ceramic capacitors (MLCC) have very low ESR (< 1 m Ω), with very high frequency zero, so a Type III network is adopted to compensate the loop.

 In Figure 10, the Type III compensation network is shown.
-This network introduces two zeroes ( $f{Z1}$ , $f{Z2}$ ) and three poles ( $f{P0}$ , $f{P1}$ , $f{P2}$ ).
+This network introduces two zeros (f{Z1} , f{Z2}) and three poles (f{P0} , f{P1} , f{P2}).
 They are expressed as: